 Martin Luther King, Jr.

-The church for centuries has observed the feasts of saints on the day of their death, but in this case, please celebrate the ministry of the Reverend Dr. Martin Luther King, Jr. when our nation does, on the Monday closest to January 15, his birthday.
-What your kids learn about him in school isn’t enough: his Christian faith and his calling compelled Dr. King to make civil rights his life’s work.
+The Church for centuries has observed the feasts of saints on the day of their death, and today the Church remembers the life and ministry of the Reverend Dr. Martin Luther King, Jr. What your kids learn about him in school isn’t enough: his Christian faith and his calling compelled Dr. King to make civil rights his life’s work.

 The lesson from the Hebrew Scriptures appointed for his feast day is taken from the story of Joseph with the coat of many colors, whose brothers were jealous of him and decided to get rid of him.
 Eventually, they sold him into slavery, but Joseph became a powerful leader in Egypt.
 Pharaoh, Egypt’s king, believed Joseph’s dreams and because of that, Joseph was able to save the Egyptians and even his own brothers from a terrible famine.
 It is taken from Genesis 37:17–20:

 They said to one another, “Here comes this dreamer.
 Come now, let us kill him and throw him into one of the pits; then we shall say that a wild animal has devoured him, and we shall see what will become of his dreams.”

 Read or listen to the “I Have a Dream” speech, beginning at the line, “I have a dream that one day this nation will rise up and live out the true meaning of its creed: ‘We hold these truths to be self-evident, that all men are created equal.’”
 Continue to the end of the speech.
 Talk as a family about Dr. King’s dream, and how it has continued after his death.